 The Bible unabashedly speaks about non-audible voices that can influence our lives in powerful ways.
-As a Biblical Counselor I must affirm that helping people sort through problems involves much more than uncovering the bare-bones details of what may have started the problem.
 Over time I have learned that those “inner-voices/beliefs” we listen to can either help resolve or complicate the problems we face.

 The Apostle Paul wrote to his friends in Ephesus, warning that problems are part of an ongoing spiritual battle.
 In Ephesians 6 he wrote,